umeshgit12997/EVO_Assesment/README.md

 Steps To Run the application:

 1. Run the service application 'EVO_WebAPI'
+   (Please note, no need to create seperate DB or modify connection string)
 2. Then run the client application.
 3. Conntection string and API URLs are already configured.